wolberine/docs/markdown/guide/cloud/routing-rules.md

 * `device_id`: Integer ID of the device
 * `data`: Base64-encoded representation of the data payload
 * `decdata`: Decoded (raw) representation of the data payload.
 This may not be valid if the message has a non-text payload.
+* `decdata.fieldName`: Access a JSON field in the data payload, for example, `decdata.voltage`.
+Results in an empty string if the payload isn't valid JSON or if the field isn't present.

 One common use case is to construct a custom JSON string as the webhook body.
 For example, the payload template could be: